 A Failure Mode Effect Analysis (FMEA) Template is a document used to quantify potential risks associated with a given process or activity.
-This framework helps identify the most important areas that could cause failure, prioritize those risks and suggest strategies to manage the potential threat.
+This framework helps identify the most important areas that could cause failure, prioritize those risks, and suggest strategies to manage the potential threat.
 The document consists of measures such as severity, occurrence, and detection of possible threats.
-It is completed by allowing business leaders to assign scores in each category based on their subjective understanding of an operation or system, these scores can be used to determine which processes require further action or analysis.
+It is completed by allowing business leaders to assign scores in each category based on their subjective understanding of an operation or system; these scores can be used to determine which processes require further action or analysis.

-Once complete, the FMEA Template serves as a comprehensive reference for both evaluating existing risk mitigation methods and determining where additional resource investments will be prioritized.
+Once complete, the FMEA Template serves as a comprehensive reference for evaluating existing risk mitigation methods and determining where additional resource investments will be prioritized.
 In short, this powerful tool helps organizations assess the viability of a given product or service and make more informed decisions about how best to meet their mission objectives.

 Download Free Failure Mode Effect Analysis (FMEA) Templates